 Jimmy: Oh, that’s great.
 I love that term, reformed lawyer.
 And yeah, you have built up quite a large network of lawyers and accountants across the country who you can refer people out to, especially in the OZ space, people who are…have been studying and thinking carefully about Opportunity Zone law and Opportunity Zone regulations for the last almost couple of years now, so.

 Well, Ashley, I think we’ll cut it here.
 That’ll be the end of part one, forming a qualified opportunity fund.
 In part two which will be the next episode in this “Opportunity Zones Podcast” series, you and I will discuss strategies for forming a qualified Opportunity Zone business.

-Okay, so we have that DIY option with that special offer but if you’re not quite ready to organize the documents yourself or undertake that, maybe you have that some questions about Opportunity Zones, Ashley normally charges $450 per billable hour to get on the phone with you but for a limited time if you come through ozpros.com you can book a call right there.
+Okay.
+So, we have that DIY option, but if you’re not quite ready to organize the documents yourself or undertake that, maybe you have some questions about Opportunity Zones, Ashley normally charges $450 per billable hour to get on the phone with you.
+But for a limited time, if you come through ozpros.com, you can book a call right there.
 It’s one of the options that you’ll see on the website.
-And Ashley’s offering a $99 Opportunity Zone strategy session for a half hour phone call with him and this phone call is specifically designed to answer questions about structure and setup of your qualified opportunity fund or qualified Opportunity Zone business and to potentially identify any pitfalls or any other Opportunity Zone concerns that you may have.
+And Ashley’s offering an Opportunity Zone strategy session phone call with him at a discounted price.
+And this phone call is specifically designed to answer questions about structure and setup of your qualified opportunity fund or qualified Opportunity Zone business and to potentially identify any pitfalls or any other Opportunity Zone concerns that you may have.